-Starting January 1 2024, online marketplaces like Depop are required by HM Revenue and Customs (HMRC) to collect and report personal details and yearly sales transactions for the previous calendar year, in respect of sellers that meet the reporting threshold.
+Starting 1 January 2024, online marketplaces like Depop are required by HM Revenue and Customs (HMRC) to collect and report personal details and yearly sales transactions for the previous calendar year, in respect of sellers that meet the reporting threshold.

-UK sellers who make over the threshold set by HMRC will be covered by reporting under these new rules.
+UK sellers who make over the threshold of €2000 (or around £1700), or sell more than 30 items in a calendar year, set by HMRC will be covered by reporting under these new rules.
 In order to meet these reporting requirements, Depop is required to collect and verify certain additional information for these sellers, and report it along with the sales data.

 - Your first and last name, and your date of birth